[Updated May 8, 2023]

 The uphill trek can be a bit of a slog, especially when it’s muddy after a rain.
 But it’s totally worth it to see one of the best waterfalls in North Carolina!

 Whereas Emerald Village offers a family-friendly look at the area’s mining history, the Museum of North Carolina Minerals (which offers free admission) takes a more science-focused approach.

 Overseen by the National Park Service, the NC museum offers interactive displays featuring 300+ types of gems and minerals found in the mountains of the Spruce Pine Mining District.

 It shows how a continental collision some 400 million years ago created the mountains of the Southern Appalachians.

 And how the molten rock that was forced into cracks of other rocks cooled slowly, forming massive mineral deposits.

-Open 7 days a week at BRP Milepost 331, it’s a great attraction for understanding the importance mining and minerals have played in the Blue Ridge region.
+Open 7 days a week at BRP Milepost 331, it’s a great attraction for understanding the importance mining and minerals have played in the Blue Ridge Mountains.